What Is Big Data Analytics? Definition, Benefits, and More

 Big data analytics helps companies and governments make sense of data and make better, informed decisions.

-Entertainment: Providing a personalised recommendation of movies and music according to a customer’s individual preferences has been transformative for the entertainment industry (think Spotify and Netflix).
+• Entertainment: Providing a personalised recommendation of movies and music according to a customer’s preferences has been transformative for the entertainment industry (think Spotify and Netflix).

-Education: Big data helps schools and educational technology companies develop new curriculums whilst improving existing plans based on needs and demands.
+• Education: Big data helps schools and educational technology companies develop new curriculums while improving existing plans based on needs and demands.

-Government: Big data can collect data from CCTV and traffic cameras, satellites, body cameras and sensors, emails, calls, and more, to help manage the public sector.
+• Government: Big data can be used to collect data from CCTV and traffic cameras, satellites, body cameras and sensors, emails, calls, and more, to help manage the public sector.

-Marketing: Customer information and preferences can help create targeted advertising campaigns with a high return on investment (ROI).
+• Marketing: Customer information and preferences can be used to create targeted advertising campaigns with a high return on investment (ROI).

-Descriptive analytics refers to data that’s read and interpreted easily.
+Descriptive analytics refers to data that can be easily read and interpreted.
 This data helps create reports and visualise information that can detail company profits and sales.

 Example: During the pandemic, a leading pharmaceutical company conducted data analysis on its offices and research labs.
-Descriptive analytics helped them identify unutilised spaces and departments that decision-makers consolidated, saving the company millions of pounds.
+Descriptive analytics helped them identify consolidated unutilised spaces and departments, saving the company millions of pounds.

 Diagnostics analytics helps companies understand why a problem occurred.
 Big data technologies and tools allow users to mine and recover data that helps dissect an issue and prevent it from happening in the future.

-Example: A clothing company’s sales have decreased even though customers continue to add items to their shopping carts.
-Diagnostics analytics helped to understand that the payment page was not working properly for a few weeks.
+Example: An online retailer’s sales have decreased even though customers continue to add items to their shopping carts.
+Diagnostics analytics helped to understand that the payment page was not working correctly for a few weeks.

 Predictive analytics looks at past and present data to make predictions.
 With artificial intelligence (AI), machine learning, and data mining, users can analyse the data to predict market trends.